Oregon Institute of Marine Biology: Research Vessels

-OIMB operates the R/V Megalopa, a 48-foot research vessel with a > 50 mile offshore range that can carry up to 36 passengers, the R/V Pugettia, a 20-foot aluminum (Woolridge) boat, and a fleet of smaller vessels.
+OIMB operates the R/V Megalopa, a 48-foot research vessel with a > 50 mile offshore range that can carry up to 36 passengers, the R/V Pugettia, a 20-foot aluminum (Wooldridge) boat, and a fleet of smaller vessels.

 OIMB also has its own 600 m Phantom ROV (Remotely Operated Vehicle).

 Courses

 The Oregon Institute of Marine Biology offers both undergraduate and graduate level courses each term, which are open to University of Oregon students as well as students from other institutions.